hortonew/remote_infra_challenge/docs/DESIGN.md

 1. The binary needs to compile for the x86_64-unknown-linux-musl target since this version of Ubuntu uses GLIBC_2.32 - GLIBC_2.34 and the Github action image uses a newer one.
 2. The capabilities on the binary need to be able to bind to ports under 1024
+3. Nagios requires apache in front, and has a lot of steps needed to compile and get set up properly.
+Building the custom steps require touching a number of config files.